Skip to content

 Important: The Embassy/Consulate and VFS Global are two separate application channels.
 They do not share systems, appointments, or records.

-• The Embassy in Berlin and Consulate in Munich process applications directly via the traditional Department of Home Affairs system.
+• The Consulate in Munich processes applications directly via the traditional Department of Home Affairs system.

-• VFS Global manages its own online booking and submission system with offices in Berlin and Düsseldorf.
+• VFS Global manages its own online booking and submission system for its Service Centres.

-The only connection between the two is that all applications are ultimately processed by the South African Department of Home Affairs in South Africa.
+The only connection between the two is that the South African Department of Home Affairs ultimately processes all applications.

 Submitting through one channel does not affect or update any application made through the other.